What Is an AA Sponsor: A Guide to Support and Sobriety

 What Is an AA Sponsor Supposed To Do?

-• Introducing the AA member to other members
+• Introducing the AA member to other members in the fellowship

-• Explaining AA traditions and milestones
+• Explaining AA traditions, milestones, and sobriety chips

-• Emphasizing the importance of anonymity
+• Emphasizing the importance of anonymity and trust

 What Is an AA Sponsor NOT Supposed To Do?